pchinjr/praise-cage-rest-api-workshop/README.md

     return;
   }

-  // GET endpoint to view all praises if (req.method === 'GET' && req.url === '/praises?') { // notice new route that we define
+  // Additional GET endpoint to view all praises if (req.method === 'GET' && req.url === '/praises?') { // notice new route that we define
     const htmlContent = `
       <!DOCTYPE html>